alexwzhu/x86-64-microkernel/README.md

 ```bash
 brew install nasm
 ```
 NASM is an assembler.
-It takes our `boot.asm` file (which is human-readable x86 assembly) turns it into an object file the linker can work with.
-We write the bootloader entry point in assembly because the CPU starts in 32-bit protected mode and we need raw control over registers, page tables, and CPU flags to get into 64-bit long mode.
+It takes `boot.asm` file (which is human-readable x86 assembly) turns it into an object file the linker can work with.
+I write the bootloader entry point in assembly because the CPU starts in 32-bit protected mode and we need raw control over registers, page tables, and CPU flags to get into 64-bit long mode.
 C++ cannot do this.

 #### x86_64-elf-gcc